seatable/seatable-admin-docs/docs/architecture.md

 In addition, the dtable-storage-server creates a snapshot of the base every 24 hours.

-!!! warning "collaborative work"
+!!! warning "Why not store base in Mariadb?"

-    ...
+    In the first moment it sounds counter-intuitive that SeaTable saves the base data in a json file and not the database.
+The reason for that is that an SQL table is efficient in handling a huge amount of rows.
+The problem raises in the change of the database structure.
+Adding new columns, renaming columns, change column types in a table with hundred of thousand of rows it not efficient.
+Therefore the decision was made to persist the base data into json files instead of storing it directly in the database.

 Every base in SeaTable is saved as a json-file. and when users access the base, it will be loaded into dtable-server.
-When the base is modified, dtable-server automatically saves it to dtable-storage-server every 5 minutes. dtable-storage-server creates a snapshot of the base every 24 hours.
+When the base is modified, dtable-server automatically saves it to dtable-storage-server every 5 minutes.
+In addition, dtable-storage-server creates a snapshot of the base every 24 hours.

 The base cannot contain more than 100,000 rows.
 If the records are close to 100,000, the record can be transferred from the file (dtable-server is responsible for management) to the big data storage (dtable-db is responsible for management) through the archive operation. dtable-db periodically saves backups of big data storage to dtable-storage-server.